mizuki-nana/coreVM/docs/source/roadmap.rst

 Embedder API
 ^^^^^^^^^^^^

-The Embedder API provide developers the capabilities to create virtual execution runtimes in their applications by interacting with a set of APIs and abstract models that define the entities and behaviors of executions of coreVM's internal runtime.
-For example, a developer who wants to build a little scripting engine in his or her application can employ the Embedder API to accomplish the heavy liftings of executing user provided scripts.
+The Embedder API provide developers the capabilities to create virtual execution runtimes in their applications by interacting with a set of interfaces and abstract models that define the entities and behaviors of executions of coreVM’s internal runtime.
+For example, a developer who wants to build a lightweight scripting engine in his or her application can employ the Embedder API to accomplish the heavy liftings of executing user provided scripts.
 All the work for that developer is to parse user provided scripts, and the rest can be left for coreVM to handle.

 .. _extension-api: